 Building Learning Power!

 BLP is a strategy we are using to help our children become better learners, who are better "prepared for the opportunities, responsibilities and experiences of later life"- DfE September 2013.
 Our school aims for our children include; "to develop enquiring minds and perseverance", as well "to become confident independent learners on the road to life long learning", and "to become polite, respectful and responsible members of society".
 We have always striven to do this but we believe we have found a way to inspire the children (and staff) to take these aspects of our curriculum a little more seriously.
+Wherever possible these "powers" are linked to our Christian values and often run side by side in action.

 Using this strategy in our every day practise has made a tremendous difference to the quality of learning taking place.
 I am often blown away by the confidence and ownership displayed by our children even in the Reception Class and Year 1!
 They talk a language that included words like reflective, resourceful, resilient and reciprocal, reasoning (the five Rs) and understand what that looks like in their learning.
 We have all embraced it and the children are particularly enjoying improving their own learning techniques.
 They can recognise their developing skills and know what to do to do it better.
 They are becoming increasingly confident and independent in their management of their learning behaviours (right across the school!!).